Belkharym/pytorch-fpga/docs.md

 In any case, you have to implement in a file from `ATen/native/opencl/` a *kernel* function for the operation.
 Afterward, you can simply register the kernel with the macro `REGISTER_DISPATCH(add_stub, add_kernel_opencl);` (usually placed at the end of the file).

-> ℹ️ The best example for the use-case of the new registration method is in the file `ATen/native/opencl/OpenCLComparison.cpp`
+> <span style="color:#ffcc00">ℹ️</span> The best example for the use-case of the new registration method is in the file `ATen/native/opencl/OpenCLComparison.cpp`

 ### OpenCL Methodology

-Since this repository is about having Pytorch running on FPGAs, we had to take the limitiations of those FPGAs in consideration.
+Since this repository is about having **PyTorch** running on FPGAs, we had to take the limitiations of those FPGAs in consideration.
 One of the limitations is that there is a limited amount of entry points the FPGA can support.
-(An entry point correspond to an OpenCL kernel.)
+(An entry point correspond to an **OpenCL** kernel.)

 To work around that limitation, we decided to have a kernel for each function signature, and pass the operation to apply as parameter.
 To reduce further the number of kernels, we get the buffers as `void *` in the kernels, and we pass the types of the data contained in the buffers as one of the parameters.